mobuhiko/SMeshWidgetComparisonMemo/README.md

 ![Ret2](https://github.com/mobuhiko/SMeshWidgetComparision/blob/main/Image/SMeshWidgetComparision2.png)

+For Method 3, I do not understand why it works, and it seems that it does not use mesh instance in code, which may lead some performance issue in some cases.

 ## Conclusion

 All of the methods above have their own problems, so I don't think it is a good idea to use them in production.